Run Firefox on a VPS Using X11 Forwarding via SSH

 sudo zypper install openssh

-To enable X11 forwarding, you need to modify the SSH configuration.
+To enable X11 forwarding, you must modify the SSH server configuration on the VPS.
 Follow these steps:

 Edit the SSH configuration file: